NCBI-Hackathons/OnlineAdapterDatabase/README.md

 ### Target Users

-**fill in here**
+Computational Biologists using data found in SRA, particular for contig generation or local reassembly.

 ## System Design

 AdapterBase is implemented in SQLite3 and Django with the primary API implemented in REST.
 Lists of kits and adapter sequences have been extracted from [Illumina's documentation](https://support.illumina.com/content/dam/illumina-support/documents/documentation/chemistry_documentation/experiment-design/illumina-adapter-sequences_1000000002694-01.pdf).
-An initial list of runs is being populated by automatic detection of adapters using [Atropos](https://github.com/jdidion/atropos). (**Do we need more here??**)
+An initial list of runs is being populated by automatic detection of adapters using [Atropos](https://github.com/jdidion/atropos).

 ![AdapterBase schema](assets/SystemDesign.png)